Saturday, September 27, 2008

 The Burgess Ranch Cabin, constructed in 1869-1870 by William A. Burgess, remains today in the Douglas Valley housing area on the Academy.
 It is one of the oldest remaining buildings in the Pikes Peak region and is on the National Register of Historic Places.
 Three small lodges built in 1929 also remain standing close by.

 On the ranch, my father said it was sometimes easier and cheaper to use the horses than to get the tractor going, especially for mowing hay.
-Today, with gasoline up above three bucks a gallon, maybe we are getting closer again to a time when a bag of oats makes as much fuel sense as feeding the John Deere.
+Today, with gasoline headed higher once again, maybe we are getting closer to a time when a bag of oats makes as much fuel sense as feeding the John Deere.

 If a person drives around the Tri-Lakes area, there is plenty of horse-drawn equipment now serving as lawn ornaments that once plowed, raked, bailed, cultivated, threshed and dug potatoes.